 Newcastle Pride is back again in 2025, celebrating the LGBTQIA+ community's achievements and highlighting the ongoing fight for equality.
 The joyful and inclusive event happens each year, with thousands of people taking part in the annual March through the city.

 Pride will takeover Newcastle city centre 19th - 20th July 2025, with even more venues, more performances, more activities and more fun than ever before.
+The city will also be hosting the first ever Newcastle Pride Fringe Festival, with events kicking off from 5th June.
 Read on to find out more about Pride celebrations 2025!

 This year, Newcastle Pride builds on the theme “unapologetically visible” with the aim to bring over 80,000 people to Newcastle during the Pride weekend, by bringing all the festival favourites right into the heart of the city.
 The Pride arena will be back with two stages where you can get your music fix for the weekend!